radiantearth/mlhub_model_template/README.md

 ```

-## Run model to generate new inferences
+## Run Model to Generate New Inferences

 1. Prepare your input and output data folders.
 The `data/` folder in this repository
     has placeholder files and directory.